pierrebarbera/epa-ng/README.md

 ```

 **Note** that using the binary format is not strictly required, however it is highly reccomended to increase parallel efficiency.

+## Citing EPA-ng

+For now, please cite [this preprint](https://www.biorxiv.org/content/early/2018/03/29/291658) of the paper when using EPA-ng.